heremaps/harp.gl/docs/@docs/label-rendering/README.md

 * [[TextStyleCache]] : Here a [[TextRenderStyle]] and a [[TextLayoutStyle]] are cached for each rendered [[TextElement]], containing the styling attributes extracted from the matching [[TextStyleDefinition]] from [[Theme]] and the corresponding label technique (e.g. [[TextTechnique]]).
 * [[ScreenCollisions]] Checks whether labels that are being placed on screen collide with other labels that are already placed.
-It uses and R-Tree to allocate axis-aligned bounding boxes delimiting the labels.
+It uses a R-Tree to allocate axis-aligned bounding boxes delimiting the labels.
 For path labels collision is checked glyph by glyph, for any other label only its coarse bounding box is used.
 * [[PoiRenderer]] Arranges [[PoiInfo]]s by image texture into PoiRenderBufferBatches.
 Each batch has a [[BoxBuffer]] where